 If you see a pet roaming without an owner and you do not feel comfortable taking the pet into your home, contact your local Animal Control Agency and notify them of the pet's description and location.

 We encourage you to take an active role in finding your pet.
 While we try to reunite every lost pet that enters our doors, you are the person most likely to identify your pet.
 We highly recommend you visit our Shelter as well as other...

 The sooner you begin your search, the better your chances are of being reunited with your lost pet.
 Take the following steps both inside and outside your neighborhood to help improve your chances of finding your pet:

-We charge fees to cover the cost of caring for your pet while they are at the Shelter, including the cost of food.
+We charge fees to cover the cost of caring for your pet while they are at the Shelter.
 Please note that you may incur additional fees if an Animal Control Officer brings your animal to us.